 You have also the option to make your web database offline and flawlessly use its offline version.
 When you get online again just sync the data and design changes you have done.

-In my previous post on: How To Share An Access Database On Network For Multi-User Access.
-I have already discussed about how to Share a database by linking to SharePoint lists.
+In my previous post on How To Share An Access Database On Network For Multi-User Access.
+I have already discussed how to Share a database by linking to SharePoint lists.
 So make a check…!

-Hopefully after reading the complete post your search to turn Access database to web-based application must have ended now.
-So, now that you know how to build an Access database to share on the Web, make complete profit of it.
+Hopefully, after reading the complete post your search to turn Access database to web-based application must have ended now.
+So, now that you know how to build an Access database to share on the Web, make a complete profit of it.